Board of Directors Corporate Governance Guidelines

 The Company has an orientation process for new Directors that includes background material and meetings with senior management to familiarize the Directors with the Company's strategic and operating plans, key issues, corporate governance, Code of Conduct, and the senior management team.
 In addition, new members to a Committee are provided information relevant to the Committee and its roles and responsibilities.

 23. Continuing Director Education

 The Board believes it is appropriate for Directors, at their discretion, to have access to educational programs related to their duties as Directors on an ongoing basis to enable them to better perform their duties and to recognize and deal appropriately with issues that arise.
-The Company will provide appropriate funding for these programs.
-In addition, Directors will receive periodic reviews of the Company's business and visit Company facilities as part of their ongoing review of the Company and its operations.
+The Company provides appropriate funding for these programs.
+In addition, Directors receive periodic reviews of the Company's business and visit Company facilities as part of their ongoing review of the Company and its operations.

 24. Preparation and Attendance

 Directors are expected to attend Board meetings and meetings of Committees on which they serve, and to spend the time needed as necessary to prepare for such meetings and to properly discharge their responsibilities.
 All Board members are expected to attend the Company’s Annual Meeting of Stockholders absent an unavoidable conflict.

 The Board determines the frequency of meetings, taking into consideration the recommendations of management and Board members.
 The Board believes that four to six regular meetings a year are appropriate; however, the Board and each Committee meets as frequently as needed for the Directors to properly discharge their responsibilities.
 The Chairman of the Board determines the place, time, and length of meetings and may, depending upon the circumstances, call additional Board meetings.